yt-project/yt/doc/source/visualizing/plots.rst

    p.set_xlim(-400, 400)
    p.save()

-If you want more control over the details of the ``AxisAlignedParticlePlot`` or :class:`~yt.visualization.profile_plotter.ParticlePhasePlot`, you can always use these classes directly.
-For instance, here is an example of using the ``depth`` argument to :class:`~yt.visualization.plot_window.AxisAlignedParticlePlot` to only plot the particles that live in a thin slice around the center of the
+If you want more control over the details of the :class:`~yt.visualization.particle_plots.AxisAlignedParticlePlot` or :class:`~yt.visualization.particle_plots.ParticlePhasePlot`, you can always use these classes directly.
+For instance, here is an example of using the ``depth`` argument to :class:`~yt.visualization.particle_plots.AxisAlignedParticlePlot` to only plot the particles that live in a thin slice around the center of the
 domain: